 For more than 15 years, I’ve written and published feature articles for the equestrian and pet market.
 I can still remember how excited I was to get that first check.
-My byline in a national magazine.
+To see my byline in a national magazine.
 Intoxicating!
 I cashed the check and pitched another idea to my editor.
 She accepted.

 Since that modest beginning, I’ve written hundreds of articles and penned two columns that ran consecutively for more than a decade.
 Most of my features ran at least 1500 words; many ran 2500-3000 words.
-As my daughter so wisely pointed out, it was the equivalent of writing a research paper a month!
+As my daughter so wisely pointed out, it was equal to writing a research paper every month!
 Writing feature articles was a lot of work, but hugely satisfying and the money helped pay for my horse habit.

 All well and good, right?
 Well, yes and no. A little over a year ago, I lost my writing mojo.
 A laziness crept in that felt like a bad case of the flu; only this wasn’t the flu.
 I started sleeping late every day.
 I lingered over a second and third cup of coffee.
 I avoided my writing room like other people avoid Walmart on the weekends.
 My keyboard collected dust and even my Border Collie, (my tried and true writing companion) cultivated a heavy sigh.